Quick Facts about Acne

 Pregnancy leads to extreme changes in the production of reproductive hormones, which along with other factors, like fatigue or bodily changes, can lead to acne.

 Postpartum and breastfeeding is another stage where reproductive hormones are unbalanced, leading to symptoms such as acne.

 During menopause, the woman's body prepares for the end of its fertile days.
 This process will result in a gradual decrease in the production of estrogen and progesterone hormones.

 Other Common Causes of Acne

 While hormonal imbalance is a common cause of acne during a woman's life, experts also stress the fact that acne may be caused by other underlying conditions, including polycystic ovarian syndrome, diabetes, and adrenal hyperplasia.

 Keep reading to learn about the risk factors and triggers that have a profound effect on a woman's experience of this skin condition.

 Risk Factors and Triggers

 Throughout a woman's life, there are particular times when there is a greater chance of developing acne.
 Such times include puberty, pregnancy, post partum, and menopause due to the hormonal changes that take place.
 Additionally, there are a number of health factors that may influence a woman's hormone levels and increase her chances of experiencing breakouts.

-Some women are more likely than others to suffer from acne due to inherent psychological, behavioral, and health reasons - such as use of hormonal contraceptives, stress, or other medical conditions.
+Some women are more likely than others to suffer from acne due to inherent psychological, behavioral, and health reasons, including stress and certain medical conditions.
 These predisposing factors can affect a woman's hormone levels and increase the chances of developing acne during her reproductive life.